Humanitarian Engineering and Science

 • Requires 30 credit hours (equivalent to 10 courses), 6 of these credit hours dedicated to independent research

-• Requires 30 credit hours (equivalent of 10 courses), 3 of these credit hours dedicated to a practicum course
+• Requires 30 credit hours (the equivalent of 10 courses), 3 of these credit hours dedicated to a practicum course

 • Requires practicum instead of thesis research